codedemonuk/operations-review-2022/src/index.md

 ### Migration of systems to Cloud

-To allow this new way of working to be a success we have commenced with a migration of our systems to the Cloud and also working to enable a mobile and agile workforce.
+To allow this new way of working to be a success we have continued with the migration of our systems to the Cloud and also working to enable a mobile and agile workforce.
 The technology will take some time to bed in and engineer the transition of data and systems access to the cloud, and we will also need to allow time to train staff to use the updated systems.

 ### Improvement to Workforce